Sharp threshold for $K_4$-percolation: Basic estimates

-We begin with the case of graphs $G$ of size $k$ with at least one vertex of degree 2.
-This case follows easily by a recursive upper bound (and explains the choice of $\zeta=2/e$).
+The case $i>0$, where $G$ has at least one vertex of degree 2 follows easily, and explains the choice of $\zeta=2/e$.

 {\bf Case 1} ($i>0$).
-Suppose that $G$ is a graph contributing to $I^\ell(k,i)$, where $i>0$.
-Let $v\in V(G)$ be the vertex of degree 2 in $G$ with the smallest index.
-By considering which two of the $k-i$ vertices of $G$ are neighbours of $v$, we find that $I^\ell(k,i)$ is bounded from above by
+Suppose that $G$ is a graph contributing to $I^\ell(k,i)$, where $i>0$ and $\ell\le3$.
+Let $v\in V(G)$ be the vertex of degree 2 in $G$ of minimal index.
+By considering which two of the $k-i$ vertices of $G$ of degree larger than 2 are neighbors of $v$, we find that $I^\ell(k,i)$ is bounded from above by

-In this sum, $j\in\{0,1,2\}$ is the number of neighbours of $v$ that are of degree 2 in the subgraph of $G$ induced by $V(G)-\{v\}$.
+In this sum, $j\in\{0,1,2\}$ is the number of neighbors of $v$ that are of degree 2 in the subgraph of $G_v$ of $G$ induced by $V(G)-\{v\}$.
 Applying the inductive hypothesis, we obtain

 as required.